Compression with the tudocomp Framework: More Evaluation

 \section{More Evaluation}

 In this section, the execution time is measured in second, and all data sizes are measured in mebibytes (MiB).

-In~\Cref{tableBestCompression}, we selected the $\vartheta$ with the best compression ratio and the $\alpha$ with the shortest decompression time.
-Although $\vartheta$ and $\alpha$ tend to correlate with the compression speed and decompression memory, respectively, selecting values for $\vartheta$ and $\alpha$ that yield a good compression ratio or a fast decompression speed seems difficult.
+In~\Cref{tableBestCompression}, we selected the $\varT$ with the best compression ratio and the $\varA$ with the shortest decompression time.
+Although $\varT$ and $\varA$ tend to correlate with the compression speed and decompression memory, respectively, selecting values for $\varT$ and $\varA$ that yield a good compression ratio or a fast decompression speed seems difficult.

-In \Cref{tablecommoncrawl}, we fixed two values of $\vartheta$ and three values of $\alpha$.
+In \Cref{tablecommoncrawl}, we fixed two values of $\varT$ and three values of $\varA$.
 The compression ratio of the strategies {\tt heap} and {\tt arrays} differ slightly, since the \lcpcomp{} compression scheme does not specify a tie breaking rule for choosing a longest repeated substring.

 \Cref{figNumFactors} compares the number of factors of {\tt lzss\_lcp} with {\tt lcpcomp}'s {\tt arrays} strategy on all aforementioned datasets.
-We varied the threshold~$\vartheta$ from 4 up to 22 and measured for each~$\vartheta$ the number of created factors.
+We varied the threshold~$\varT$ from 4 up to 22 and measured for each~$\varT$ the number of created factors.
 In all cases, \lcpcomp{} produces less factors than {\tt lzss\_lcp} with the same threshold.

 \FloatBarrier